LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 ## OnErrorResumeNext

 Just the title of this section will send a shudder down the spines of old VB developers!
+(For those not familiar with this murky language feature, the VB language lets you instruct it to ignore any errors that occur during execution, and to just continue with the next statement after any failure.)
 In Rx, there is an extension method called `OnErrorResumeNext` that has similar semantics to the VB keywords/statement that share the same name.
 This extension method allows the continuation of a sequence with another sequence regardless of whether the first sequence completes gracefully or due to an error.
 Under normal use, the two sequences would merge as below:

 ```
 S1--0--0--|